 Don’t ever get discouraged.
 Your struggles and pains are not unique.
 Tons of us have been there and you can make it.

-My wife wanted to change out our dining room table with something different, so we ordered some Indian ottoman poufs and replaced the table with a storage trunk.
+I wanted to change out the dining room table with something different, so I ordered some Indian ottoman poufs and replaced the table with a storage trunk.

 It takes A LOT more stuffing than you would think to fill up.
-We bought two shopping carts full of stuffing materials and it wasn’t enough.
-We had to go to another thrift store to find more filler.
-After all that, we discovered that the poufs were too low for us to use as table seating and it was hard to move them around.
+I bought two shopping carts full of stuffing materials and it wasn’t enough.
+I had to go to another thrift store to find more filler.
+After all that, I discovered that the poufs were too low to use as table seating and it was hard to move them around.

 I went to the local Lowe’s to walk around for inspiration and found just what I needed: